smaht-dac/submitr/docs/source/usage.rst

    submit-metadata-bundle your_metadata_file.xlsx --env <environment-name> --validate

-This is the recommended usage, and in fact, this (``--validate`` option) is actually the `default` behavior unless your user profile indicates that you are an `admin` user.
+This is the recommended usage, and in fact, this (``--validate`` option) is actually the **default behavior** unless your user profile indicates that you are an `admin` user.
+(I.e. if you are not an `admin` user you do not actually have to supply this option;
+it will be done for you automatically).

 .. tip::
     Using this ``--validate`` feature, if any errors are encountered, the actual ingestion of data